-A delicious recipe for Chinese sweet tomato soup, like you can buy in our Dutch Oriental restaurants.
+A delicious recipe for sweet Chinese tomato soup, like you, can buy in our Dutch Asian restaurants.
 There are many recipes, but this one tastes the same.
 And ready in just 30 minutes!

 When we used to eat Chinese when I was very little (and that was not often), I always asked my father to bring a bowl of Chinese tomato soup.
 I was just so crazy about it, and still am.
 And although I have searched for this recipe in very many cookbooks, I still had not found it.

 With a secret ingredient

 At the food blog swap this month I was designated to cook from the blog of Melissa (sunshine in my kitchen (Dutch blog)).
 And then my eye fell on the Chinese tomato soup.
 Would this then be THE recipe?
 And indeed it was, this soup tastes the same as the Chinese tomato soup which you can order at the Dutch Chinese.
 With a secret ingredient: applesauce.
 So for future preparation: I'm covered!

 Did you make this recipe?
 Tag #byandreajanssen via Instagram or twitter .
 I love it when you make one of my recipes and I’m looking forward to look it up.
 You can also share your recipes on my Facebook channel or pin this recipe on Pinterest so you can find it easy next time.
 See you soon!